 Arguments opposed.
 Those opposed to GMO foods say they are not safe and not needed.
 The problems with GMO foods are discussed in detail below.

-Others say the GMO foods should be labeled, and then let the citizens make an informed choice.
+Labeling.
+Many people say that GMO foods should be labeled, and then let the citizens make an informed choice.
 Proponents oppose labeling because they are afraid people won’t buy GMO foods if they label them.

 In America, some states have had referenda to force the labeling of GMO foods.
-The large food companies are spending millions to defeat these initiatives.
+The large food companies are spending millions of dollars to defeat these initiatives.

 Meanwhile, farmers in other nations around the world are reporting more and more problems with “biotech” products.